IQSS/redmine2github/README.md

 + 0-n API Calls for comments: A single API call is used to transfer each comment
 + 2 API Calls for related issues (optional): After all issues are moved
     + Call 1: Read each GitHub issue
-    + At the bottom of the description, use the Redmine->GitHub issue number mapping to add related issue numbers
+    + At the bottom of the description, use the Redmine->GitHub issue number mapping to add related issue numbers and child issue numbers
     + Call 2: Update the GitHub description